AdobeDocs/marketo.en/help/sky/understanding-icons-in-the-tree.md

 ---
-Title: understanding-icons-in-the-tree
+title: understanding-icons-in-the-tree
-Description: Understanding Icons in the Tree
+description: Understanding Icons in the Tree
 ---

 # Understanding Icons in the Tree